The Four Fundamental Subspaces

 Click here if it doesn’t play.

 Here we draw the row space, the nullspace and the solution set, and we just rotate it to see what’s going on (otherwise it’s hard to understand a 3D picture in 2D).
 Here the plane is the row space, the black dashed line is the nullspace, and the red dashed line is the solution set.
-We see that the solution space and the row space intersect in one special point, and this point is the special solution $\mathbb x_r$.
+We see that the solution space and the row space intersect in one special point, and this point is the special solution xr.

 Let’s freeze it and look at one particular angle:

 In this 2D projection we don’t see the row space altogether, so it looks like its two basis vectors are lying on the line.
 Then we have the nullspace, which is orthogonal to the row space, with one basis vector.
 Finally, we have a solution set (dotted red line) and one particular solution (the red arrow).
-The row space solution $\mathbf x_r$ is on the intersection between the solution set and the row space (the black arrow).
+The row space solution xr is on the intersection between the solution set and the row space (the black arrow).